-With Studio now mirroring screens to our device, it’s time to take a thumbs-on approach to testing.
-Make sure that the rest of the design team does the same.
+With Studio now mirroring screens to our device, it’s time to take a thumbs-on approach to testing, so do a self-test first, then involve the rest of the design team.

-By the way, if for any reason the prototype isn’t meant to be scrolled vertically, we can change this using the inspector.
-Below: the four different types of viewport scrolling:
+Just FYI, if for any reason the prototype isn’t meant to be scrolled vertically, we can change this using the inspector.
+Below: the four different types of viewport scrolling.

 - None (scrolling disabled)